ArnaudFB/ProjetInfo2A/README.md

 # Example

 ## First functionality:
-When searching for the nearest station with at least 1 available bike, the user would input /fonctionnalite-1/ the API will return by default the nearest station to these coordinates 48.8563199, 2.31345367 .
+When searching for the nearest station with at least 1 available bike, the user would input /fonctionnalite-1/ after the root and the API will return by default the nearest station to the following coordinates 48.8563199, 2.31345367 .
 But if the user choose to add an input, he can do so in two manners.
 He can input /fonctionnalite-1/?user_location=lat,lon with lat being the user's latitude and lon the user's longitude.
 Or he can input /fonctionnalite-1/?user_adress=some_adress with some_adress a plain text adress of the user's location.
 We recommand using the doc available to automatically create the request for the adress as it is in a special format for the request.

 ```
 http://127.0.0.1:8000/fonctionnalite-1/